 The more you learn about your prospects, the easier it will be for you to craft a message perfectly tailored to the particular prospect segment.

-I’d recommend going step by step through the whole guide and downloading the Cold Email Checklist.
+I’d recommend going step by step through the whole guide.

 Step 1: Edit the “from” line